ms/buildtogether.tech/collaborate/index.md

 come away with the impression that tickets are something you only use when you have to.

-So what does a good issue look like?
-Here's one I filed for the duplicate file finder reviewed in the previous section.
+So what does a good issue look like?  <cite>Bettenburg2008</cite> found that the information users supply when they file a bug report tends not to be that which the relevant developers need the most, and most importantly, it differs in fairly predictable ways and for understandable reasons.
+Here's one I filed for the duplicate file finder reviewed in the previous section:

 {% include file file="bug-report.txt" %}